ishdhand/ishdhand.github.com/_pages/home.md

 * **2015-10-13** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
 ](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.043813) with Sandeep K. Goyal is now published in Physical Review A. The complete matlab code for our decomposition is available [on GitHub](https://github.com/ishdhand/Internal-Spatial-Decomposition) and the published version of the paper is available on [arXiv](http://arxiv.org/abs/1508.06259).

-* **2015-08-25** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
+* **2015-08-25** - My work on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
 ](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is up on ArXiv.

-* **2015-08-04** - My paper on the [Accurate and precise characterization of linear optical interferometers](http://arxiv.org/abs/1508.00283) with Abdullah Khalid, He Lu and Barry C. Sanders is now up on ArXiv.
+* **2015-08-04** - My work on the [Accurate and precise characterization of linear optical interferometers](http://arxiv.org/abs/1508.00283) with Abdullah Khalid, He Lu and Barry C. Sanders is now up on ArXiv.

 * **2015-07-22** - My paper on the [Algorithms for SU(n) boson realizations and D-functions](http://arxiv.org/abs/1507.06274) with Barry C. Sanders and Hubert de Guise is now up on ArXiv.